Tropical Fish

 They will probably not do well with other surgeonfish, especially other Blue Tangs, unless the tank is really large, 100 gallons (379 liters) or larger.
 If you really have a strong desire to keep multiples, you can try to introduce them all at the same time, but have a back up plan ready.
 This tang is one of the more peaceful of the bunch and may get picked on by other tangs that are already in the tank.
 A lot of territorial aggression can be determined not only by the size of the tank but also by the order of introduction into the aquarium.

-They primarily feeds on marine algae and having lots of live rock in your tank will provide plenty of grazing opportunities in between meals.
-Try to give your Blue Tang a varied diet and supplement their diet with marine seaweed using a veggie clip to prevent the colors from fading in this fish.
+They primarily feed on nori (marine algae) and having plenty of live rock in your tank will provide plenty of grazing opportunities in between meals.
+Try to give your tang a varied diet and supplement their diet with marine seaweed using a veggie clip to prevent the colors from fading in this fish.

 This tang should be relatively disease resistant once acclimated but you still need to take proper pre-cautions and use a quarantine tank before introducing them into your main tank.
 Keep them in the hospital tank for two weeks or so and watch for obvious saltwater diseases, such as marine ich.